CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 These instructions allow to access to images.
 MIMG instructions operates on the image resources and on the sampler resources.

-List of fields for the MIMG encoding:
+List of fields for MIMG encoding:

 Bits  | Name     | Description
 ------|----------|------------------------------